DMA-PRIME/DMA-PRIME-dashboard/README.md

 Notes:
 - The first parameter in the above command runs this app in development mode which clears the db and creates two users:
-    - usertest
+    - user
-        - userpassword
+        - password
-    - admintest
+    - admin
-        - adminpassword
+        - password
 - The website will be at localhost:5000.
 It works in chrome, edge, or firefox.
 It's broken in safari for reasons I cannot discern, lacking a mac
 - If you're having import issues, the requirements files may be old, sorry. dvtdashboard/pyproject.toml should pretty much always be up to date.